Log in

 This fee will apply when we have arranged a plumber to attend to test the backflow prevention containment device but access is refused.

-Here are some examples of typical current costs for non-residential customers and how they may change over the next 5 years based on our proposal.
+Here are some examples of typical current costs for non-residential customers and how they may change over the next 5 years based on our proposal (in real 2025–26 terms).
 The figures in the table indicate prices for a whole year and are based on typical meter sizes and discharge factors.
 These figures do not include backflow fees and may change based on different activities at the properties over time.

 Mark's workshop is in Doonside.
 Mark uses water to clean his workspace, in a kitchenette and bathroom on site.
 His workshop uses 100 kL per year.
 He has a 20 mm meter with a 95% discharge factor.
 He has a commercial trade wastewater agreement.